penguoir/nextstep-content/front-end/devops/testing.md

 slug: testing
 ---

-Tests are code which makes sure that other code works as expected.
+Tests are code that makes sure that other code works as expected.

-Writing code which tests other code might seem like a waste of time, but it's a valuable practice.
+Writing code that tests other code might seem like a waste of time, but it's a valuable practice.
 Writing tests means you know that even if you change your code, it will still work as expected.